KingJA/LoadSir/README.md

     }
 ```
 * ###### Convertor Callback (recommended )
-if you want LoadSir to do callback automatically, you can pass a Convertor when you register it.
+If you want LoadSir to do callback automatically, you can pass a Convertor when you register.

 ```java
 LoadService loadService = LoadSir.getDefault().register(this, new Callback.OnReloadListener() {